Where Is The Best Place To Buy Used Golf Clubs: Locally Or Online?

 local-pro-shop

 Many golfers trade in their used equipment to subsidize the cost of new clubs.
 Your local golf store or pro shop is likely to sell used equipment.
-If you shop around, you can find some great bargains that are quality at a fair price.
+If you shop around, you can find great quality bargains at a fair price.

 second-hand-dealers